-Are you a power user of MS Excel for business intelligence, reporting and analytics?
-You’re not alone and we learned that you need text analytics tools that allow you to build content analysis into your BI dashboards and reports.
+We learned that users need text analytics tools that allow them to build content analysis into your BI dashboards and reports.
 So we’re adding the BrainBrowser and BrainView applications to BrainDocs to create the Analysts Toolbox, putting it in the cloud and building integration with big data sources, databases and your favorite BI tools like Tableau and Qlik.

 Over the past three years, ai-one engineers have developed reference designs for demonstration, proof of concept and testing.
 These applications are used to demonstrate the value proposition of ai-one’s core (Nathan) and show developers how the core can be used with other technologies such as NLP to solve language problems.
 The three applications used by the ai-one sales team are BrainView, BrainBrowser and BrainDocs.
 We routinely provide the source documentation for these applications (reference designs) to our developer licensees.

 As a result of demand from ai-one customers and prospects, we are merging these applications into one browser based user interface and moving them to a cloud architecture with the new Nathan API.
 This so we can offer them to end users that do not have the time or resources to develop their own.